LohitNaik18/Macro_figma_project/README.md

 # Macro_figma_project
-download the Untitled.fig file open figma and import the Untitled.fig file go to live preview
+1.download the Untitled.fig file
+2.open figma and import the Untitled.fig file
+3.go to live preview